About

 I’ve spent my career in infrastructure — first building IT systems for small and mid-size businesses, then operating data centers at a scale that didn’t exist when I started.

 I joined Meta in 2013 as a data center technician at a single campus in North Carolina, when the fleet was still at the Megawatt scale.
-Over the past 13 years, I’ve grown with the team through multiple Gigawatts and we’re now scaling toward dozens.
+Over the past 13 years, I’ve grown with the team through multiple Gigawatts and we’re now scaling toward a planned 12+ GW by 2027.
 Today I direct operations for Meta’s South region — ~24% of Meta’s GPU fleet and total megawatts.
 We grew the region from 754 MW to 1,070 MW (+42%) in 18 months under my Area Lead tenure, and we’re currently supporting the turn-up of Hyperion in Louisiana — Meta’s next-generation campus that will be the size of Manhattan and 5 GW at full build-out.

 What I’ve built